 Improving regional cooperation

 These efforts are complemented by the Standard Methods and Procedures in Animal Health (SMP-AH) project, a regional initiative supporting the harmonisation and coordination of disease surveillance and prevention of trade-related transboundary animal diseases in the Greater Horn of Africa.
-The SMP-AH is coordinated by the AU Interafrican Bureau for Animal Resources (AU-IBAR) and IGAD with financial support from the USAID East African regional office (ILRI, 2014).
+The SMP-AH is coordinated by the AU Interafrican Bureau for Animal Resources (AU-IBAR) and Intergovernmental Authority on Development (IGAD) with financial support from the USAID East African regional office (ILRI, 2014).

 Limited capacities remain a challenge

-Locally, the improvement of health and certification standards and investments in livestock marketing infrastructures have contributed to growth in traded volumes, helped overcome import bans for Somalian livestock and generated employment and other business opportunities (IDS, 2012; Godiah et al., 2015).
+Locally, the improvement of health and certification standards and investments in livestock marketing infrastructures have contributed to growth in traded volumes, helped overcome import bans for Somalian livestock and generated employment and other business opportunities (Godiah et al., 2015; IDS, 2012).
 However, capacities of the evolving institutions remain limited.
-Due to financial and personnel constraints, regulatory and veterinary services are often unable to enforce adherence to quality standards and implement an effective health and certification system that is recognized internationally (Ballantyne, 2014; Mugunieri et al., 2008, 2012).
+Due to financial and personnel constraints, regulatory and veterinary services are often unable to enforce adherence to quality standards and implement an effective health and certification system that is recognised internationally (Ballantyne, 2014; Mugunieri et al., 2008; 2012).

 Possible next steps

 Building on past efforts, several measures have been proposed to further improve rural livelihoods and advance livestock market development in Somalia, Somaliland and Puntland.
-Firstly, pastoralist’s resilience towards ecological shocks could be improved by investments in rural infrastructures and the provision of social safety nets, weather insurance schemes, improved veterinary services and alternative income earning opportunities (Maystadt & Ecker, 2014).
-Secondly, investments in local climate research are needed to inform better responses and adaptation strategies to increasing weather variability (Ballantyne, 2014; Hove, Echeverría & Parry, 2011).
+Firstly, pastoralists’ resilience towards ecological shocks could be improved by investments in rural infrastructures and the provision of social safety nets, weather insurance schemes, improved veterinary services and alternative income-earning opportunities (Maystadt & Ecker, 2014).
+Secondly, investments in local climate research are needed to inform better responses and adaptation strategies to increasingly variable weather patterns (Ballantyne, 2014; Hove et al., 2011).
 Thirdly and most importantly, livestock market institutions need to be strengthened and livestock information dissemination systems need to be better coordinated across the Horn of Africa.
 Somalia is reliant on just a few livestock markets, mostly located in the Arabian Peninsula.
-Further cooperation with other countries of the Horn under the umbrella of the Intergovernmental Authority on Development (IGAD) could improve the credibility of local livestock certification and traceability systems and help Somalia diversify its export markets (ILRI, 2014).
+Further cooperation with other countries of the Horn under the umbrella of the IGAD could improve the credibility of local livestock certification and traceability systems, and help Somalia diversify its export markets (ILRI, 2014).

-These measures will certainly not provide a definite answer to Somalia’s multiple security and development challenges, but they can help reducing pastoralist’s vulnerability to increasingly frequent droughts and thus also lessen their incentives to join armed groups such as Al Shabaab.
+These measures will by no means provide a definitive answer to Somalia’s multiple security and development challenges.
+They can, however, help reduce pastoralists’ vulnerability to increasingly frequent droughts, and thus also lessen their incentives to join armed groups such as al Shabaab.